sangfrois/sangfrois/README.md

 ## François Lespinasse 🧠🤖

-**Transdisciplinary researcher and artist surfing on the edges of their Consciousness with More-than-Human Creativity🌌**
+**Transdisciplinary Trailblazer 🌎 🌍 🌏**

+I see myself as a [cyber](https://en.wikipedia.org/wiki/Cybernetics)-[maverick](https://www.merriam-webster.com/dictionary/maverick) blurring boundaries and bending the rules of disciplines.

 ***Sorry for the mess but... this is a revolution***